 “The Kansas State Board of Education, at the December 2012 regular board meeting, approved the following definition for the Kansas College and Career Ready Standards to help set a clear focus on the expectations for students graduating from Kansas schools.College and Career Ready means an individual has the academic preparation, cognitive preparation, technical skills, and employability skills to be successful in postsecondary education, in the attainment of an industry recognized certification or in the workforce, without the need for remediation.”

 Moving forward all Kansas Standards will be referred to as Kansas College and Career Ready Standards: English-Language Arts (Math, Science, etc.) to align with the new definition.

-You can view the curriculum standards for each grade level by clicking the Approved Curriculum link under Quick Links.
+You can view the curriculum standards for each grade level at this link.
 For additional information please contact Jeanine Murphy, Director of Curriculum.